ionos-cloud/knife-ionos-cloud/README.md

 ## Create Volume

-ProfitBricks allows for the creation of multiple storage volumes that can be attached and detached as needed.
+Ionoscloud allows for the creation of multiple storage volumes that can be attached and detached as needed.
 It is useful to attach an image when creating a storage volume.
 The storage size is in gigabytes (GB).

     knife ionoscloud volume create --datacenter-id ade28808-9253-4d4e-9f5d-f1f7f1038fb1 --name "OS Volume" --size 20 --type HDD --image c4263e0f-e75e-11e4-91fd-8fa3eaae9f6b --ssh-keys "ssh-rsa AAAAB3NzaC1..."